-Or asked another way, if God is actively at work to draw people to faith in Christ via the gospel of Jesus Christ, but not in the lives of others (millions of others), does that not suggest that God has chosen whom to save?
-Chosen who will believe?
+Or asked another way, if God is actively at work to draw people to faith in Christ via the gospel of Jesus Christ, but not in the lives of others (millions of others), does that not suggest that God has chosen whom to save and whom will believe?
 I believe there’s only one reasonable answer to these questions.

 What’s more, when God created mankind, He knew that many millions or billions of people would die without Christ, while a much less number of people would die with Christ as Savior.
 Is this not a form of Sovereign election?
 I think we can reasonably conclude so.
 The point I’m making here is that whether you believe in limited atonement or unlimited atonement, both sides have to acknowledge that when God created humanity, He did so knowing that it would result in millions or billions of people who would die in their sins without salvation.

 Further still, God also could have chosen to save every person born into the world (which would be the only true definition of unlimited atonement), but He chose not to do that.
-This too both sides have to acknowledge, since most Christians agree that universal salvation is not taught in the Bible (very few believe that).
+This too both sides have to acknowledge, since most Christians agree that universal salvation is not taught in the Bible (very few hold that view).
 The main point I’m making here is that regardless of which side of the atonement/election fence we happen to be on, there is a form of Sovereign election both sides must recognize and acknowledge.
 Therefore, those who believe in unlimited atonement, it’s not truly unlimited, and they have no just cause to accuse proponents of limited atonement with teaching a position that makes God unjust.
 In truth, no matter which side we’re on, we have more in common than what we realize or what we normally admit to.